Bobcares

 psql:psit.sql:27485: invalid command \N

 Here the \N denotes a null value.
-The error message itself is not much informative.
-In such situations, we will try to debug the error.
+As seen above, the error message does not offer us much information about the error.
+In such situations, we will have to debug the error.

 psql has an inbuilt mode ‘stop on the first error‘.
 So, we will switch psql to ‘stop on the first error mode’.
 This displays the initial trigger for the error.
 To switch the mode, we will use the following command: